Cambria County fair organizers prepare for comeback

 According to organizers, a different presenter will be set up in the area each day with interactive displays and short educational materials at various times.

-“He is a past 4-H (participant) who started his 4-H project in entomology and it grew to the point now that he has a program now and he has traveled all over the world,” Bard said.
+“He is a past 4-H (participant) who started his 4-H project in entomology, and it grew to the point now that he has a program and he has traveled all over the world,” Bard said.

-Other presenters throughout the week will include the Cambria County Drone Systems, the Cambria County Animal Rescue Team, the Pennsylvania Farm Bureau with farm safety demonstrations, the USDA Wildlife Services with its nuisance animals and rabies program, the St. Francis R.O.C.K. program with hands-on science experiments, as well demonstrations from the St. Francis Institute for Energy.
+Other presenters throughout the week will include the Cambria County Drone Systems, the Cambria County Animal Rescue Team, the Pennsylvania Farm Bureau with farm safety demonstrations, the USDA Wildlife Service with its nuisance animals and rabies program, the St. Francis University ROCK program with hands-on science experiments, as well as demonstrations from the St. Francis Institute for Energy.

 Fair board president William Harker said the board is looking forward to the event, especially after not having a fair in 2020.